bbayles/py3flowtools/README.md

 ## Introduction

-This repository holds Python tools for interacting with NetFlow data.
+This repository holds Python tools for reading NetFlow data.
 They are lightweight wrappers on top of the [flow-tools](https://code.google.com/p/flow-tools/) and [flowd](https://code.google.com/p/flowd/) binaries.
 They should be considered experimental.

+These tools are written with Python 3 in mind, but I will keep them working with Python 2.7 as well.

+I test the most with NetFlow v5.
+If you have samples of other NetFlow logs that you can share, please send them to me.

 ## Requirements